HL7/US-Core/input/pagecontent/must-support.md

 ### Presentation of Must Support, Mandatory, and USCDI Requirement Elements in the Formal Profile Views

-On each profile page, several different formal views of the US Core Profile contents are displayed in a tree format under tabs labeled "Differential Table", "Snapshot Table", and "Key Elements Table".
+On each profile page, several different formal views of the US Core Profile contents are displayed in a tree format under tabs labeled "Differential Table", "Snapshot Table", and "Key Elements Table". <span class="bg-success" markdown="1">Several examples below illustrate the presentation of Must Support elements and their rules.
+For the sake of simplicity, the Additional USCDI Requirements are not considered in these examples.</span><!-- new-content -->

 #### Differential Table View